essteer/xiwen/README.md

 The datasets needed to run Xiwen are included in the `data` folder.
 They're set up and ready to go out of the box, but you can run your own character lists through `prep.py` if needed.

 `src/interface.py` is the interactive component.
-It receives your input and makes calls to functions in `src/utils/hanzi_funcs.py` to:
+It receives your input and makes calls to functions in `src/utils/data_funcs.py`.
+Those functions then make call to `src/utils/hanzi_funcs.py` to:

 - break down text into individual hanzi (`filter_text()`)
 - sort hanzi as HSK-level simplified or traditional hanzi, or outliers (`partition_hanzi()`)